AcademySoftwareFoundation/OpenColorIO/GOVERNANCE.md

 A subset of the Committers forms the Technical Steering Committee (TSC), which has final authority over this project.
-As defined in the project charter, TSC responsibilities include, but not limited to:
+As defined in the project charter, TSC responsibilities include, but are not limited to:

 * Coordinating technical direction of the Project
 * Project governance and process (including this policy)